Partition of Bengal (1947): West Bengal

-Radcliffe's line split Bengal, which had always historically been always a single economic, cultural and ethnic (Bengali-Hindu or Bengali-Muslim) zone, into two halves.
+Radcliffe's line split Bengal, which had always historically been a single economic, cultural and ethnic (Bengali-Hindu or Bengali-Muslim) zone, into two halves.
 Both halves were intricately connected.
-The fertile East produced food and raw materials which the West consumed and the industrialised West produced manufactured goods which were consumed by the East.
-According to the POV, this was either considered an exploitative or a mutually-beneficial trade and exchange.
-This was naturally, severely disrupted by Partition.
+The fertile East produced food and raw materials, which the West consumed, and the industrialised West produced manufactured goods, which were consumed by the East.
+According to the POV, this was either considered an exploitative or a mutually beneficial trade and exchange.
+This was, naturally, severely disrupted by Partition.
 Rail, road and water communication routes were severed between them.

 After Partition, West Bengal suffered from a substantial food shortage as the fertile rice-producing districts went to East Bengal.
 The shortage continued into the 1950s and the 1960s.
 By 1959, West Bengal faced an annual food shortage of 950,000 tones.
 Hunger marches became a common sight in Kolkata.

 Jute was the largest industry in Bengal at Partition.
 The Radcliffe Line left every single jute mill in West Bengal but four fifths of the jute-producing land in East Bengal.
-The best quality fibre yielding breeds of jute were cultivated mostly in East Bengal.
+The best-quality fibre yielding breeds of jute were cultivated mostly in East Bengal.
 India and Pakistan initially agreed to a trade agreement to import raw jute from East Bengal for West Bengal's mills.
 However, Pakistan had plans to set up its own mills and put restrictions on raw jute export to India.
-West Bengal's mills faced acute shortage, and the industry faced a crisis.
+West Bengal's mills faced an acute shortage, and the industry faced a crisis.
 On the other hand, jute farmers in East Bengal were now without a market to sell their produce.
 Exporting jute to West Bengal suddenly became an anti-national act for Pakistan.
 Smuggling of raw jute shot up across the border, but West Bengal rapidly increased jute production and in the mid-to-late 1950s became largely self-sufficient in jute.
 West Bengal's mills became less dependent on East Bengal for raw materials.
 Pakistan also set up new factories to process its local produce instead of exporting to India.
 The following table shows jute production details in both countries in 1961:

 West Bengal's paper and leather industry faced similar problems.
-The paper mills used East Bengal's bamboo, and the tanneries consumed leather, which were also mainly produced in East Bengal.
-Like jute, the lack of raw material pushed both industries into decline.
+The paper mills used East Bengal's bamboo, and the tanneries consumed leather, which was also mainly produced in East Bengal.
+Like jute, the lack of raw materials pushed both industries into decline.

-Despite central and state governments' best efforts, the pressure of millions of refugees, food shortages and industrial decline after independence put West Bengal in a severe crisis.
-Dr. B. C. Roy's government tried to cope up with the situation by initiating several projects.
-The government built irrigation networks like DVC and Mayurakshi project, the Durgapur industrial zone and the Salt Lake City, but they failed to arrest West Bengal's decline.
+The pressure of millions of refugees, food shortages and industrial decline after independence put West Bengal in a severe crisis.
+Dr. B. C. Roy's government tried to cope with the situation by initiating several projects.
+The government built irrigation schemes such as the Mayurakshi project and undertook construction of the Durgapur Steel Plant, but they failed to arrest West Bengal's decline.
 Poverty rose, and West Bengal lost its top place and lagged well behind other Indian states in industrial development.
 Massive political unrest, strikes and violence crippled the state for the three decades after Partition.